BLXNIR/WHSTechNotes/journal.md

 This trend isnt ethical.
 Using tech responsibly is important cause it could blow up killing everybody.
 A real world consequence could lead yu in jail because yu could accidently hurt someone seriously.
 # May 19, 2025
 Im ready for summer because I get to play Marvel Rivals all day and im gonna get atleast 10 more lords.
+# September 2, 2025
+The new cell phone law is horrible.
+This is no where near bnenficial because I can't watch reels on my phone and the challenges are that noone can listen to music in class becuase we cant have electronics.
+I really wish this got removed because i hate paying attention in class and doing work.